-If your child is arriving/departing to/from other than those locations mentioned above, you should reserve flights that are scheduled to arrive at Logan Airport in Boston, MA or Manchester Regional Airport in Manchester, NH on June 23 between 1:00 and 3:00pm and that depart Logan or Manchester on August 9 between 2:00 and 4:00pm.
-Walt Whitman representatives will greet arriving campers at the airport and then escort them to the airport for their departing flights.
+If your child is arriving/departing to/from a location not mentioned, reserve flights scheduled to arrive at Logan Airport in Boston, MA or Manchester Regional Airport in Manchester, NH on June 25 between 1 - 3 p.m. and that depart Logan or Manchester on August 10 between 2 - 4 p.m.

+CWW representatives will greet arriving campers at the airport and escort them to the airport for their departing flights.
 Please check with our office before any flight reservations are made.

 Because of space limitations, the logistics involved and airport regulations, we require that duffels be shipped directly to and from camp.
-Only a small travel bag or backpack can be accommodated on the vans that we use to take campers between the airport and camp.
+Only a small travel bag or backpack can be taken on the camp airport shuttle vans.
 Bags must be shipped to and from camp using R&B Camp Baggage or Ship Camps.